PLhery/unfollowNinja/readme.md

 DM_CONSUMER_SECRET=xxx

 # optionally:
-CLUSTER_SIZE=2 #Number of workers, defaults to number of CPUs WORKER_RATE_LIMIT=15 #Number of unique tasks managed at the same time, defaults to 15 BETA_USERS=unfollowninja #List of usernames that have access to beta features
+API_PORT=2000 # port that the API server should listen to CLUSTER_SIZE=2 #Number of workers, defaults to number of CPUs WORKER_RATE_LIMIT=15 #Number of unique tasks managed at the same time, defaults to 15 BETA_USERS=unfollowninja #List of usernames that have access to beta features